-List the findings, causes and contributing factors established in the investigation.
-The list of causes should include both the immediate and the deeper systemic causes.
+List the findings, causes and/or contributing factors established in the investigation.
+The list of causes shall include both the immediate and the deeper systemic causes and/or contributing factors.

-Note. - As stated in 1.1, the Final Report format presented in this Appendix may be adapted to the circumstances of the accident or incident.
+Note: As stated in 1.1, the Final Report format presented in this Appendix may be adapted to the circumstances of the accident or incident.
 Thus, States may use either "causes" or "contributing factors", or both, in the Conclusions.